iiasa/ixmp/doc/source/scientific_programming_api.rst

 R API
 -----

+The documentation can be built only if R is installed.

 .. toctree::
    :maxdepth: 2

    api/r_core

-The full documentation of the ixmp-R interface will be available shortly.

 The Java interface